 There is a gene linked to Gilbert’s syndrome that shows family patterns of heredity.
 This gene codes for an enzyme that enables the liver to convert bilirubin to its conjugated form.
 The absence of this gene in Gilbert’s syndrome means that this enzyme does not work.

-Newborns with high levels of bilirubin have a condition that doctors call neonatal hyperbilirubinemia or jaundice in neonates.
+Newborns with elevated levels of bilirubin have a condition that doctors call neonatal hyperbilirubinemia or jaundice in neonates.

 In adults, bacteria in the gut break down the conjugated bilirubin to create a by-product called urobilinogen, some of which is excreted by the kidneys as urobilin.
 The urobilin is also what gives urine its yellow color.

 The seriousness and medical significance of elevated bilirubin will depend on the cause.
-The age of the infant, as well as whether they were born premature, is also a factor.
-In a healthy infant, born at full term, bilirubin levels tend to cause concern when they exceed around
+The infant’s age, as well as whether they were born premature, is also a factor.

 For premature infants, the earlier the delivery occurs in the gestation period, the lower the threshold at which health professionals consider bilirubin levels to be excessive.